Ecstasy Withdrawal Symptoms and Timeline

 The previous symptoms usually peak, and some people additionally experience:

 - Hallucination.
 On rare occasions, people see and hear things that are not there.
-Don’t be afraid; this is just a hallucination, and you are not crazy.

 That is the most challenging phase where intensive adjustments take place in the body.
 But past this phase, all symptoms will weaken with time.